dwrobel/flatcam/README.md

 22.04.2019

 - PDF import tool: added support for save/restore Graphics stack.
 Only for scale and offset transformations and for the linewidth.
 This is the final fix for Microsoft PDF printer who saves in PDF format 1.7
+- PDF Import tool: added support for PDF files that embed multiple Gerber layers (top, bottom, outline, silkscreen etc).
+Each will be opened in it's own Gerber file.
+The requirement is that each one is drawn in a different color

 21.04.2019